NostosArch/SDL_tutorials/README.md

 # SDL_tutorials

-The objective of this repository is to document my understanding of the SDL library for emulator project.
+The objective of this repository is to document my understanding of the SDL library for my emulator projects.

 how to run ?